Kyle Kuzma steps to the forefront again, scoring 36 points as the Wizards edge the Hornets

 In Washington, he saw a chance to reach for something new.
 He wanted to be a leader.

-Kuzma led in a big way for the third straight game Monday night at Capital One Arena in a 124-121 win over the Charlotte Hornets.
+Kuzma led in a big way for the third straight game Monday night in a 124-121 win over the Charlotte Hornets at Capital One Arena.

-The forward tested positive for the coronavirus and entered the NBA’s health and safety protocols earlier than his many other teammates caught up in the team’s outbreak, so he has been one of the few rotation players consistently available during the Wizards’ most taxing stretch of the season.
+That the forward tested positive for the coronavirus and entered the NBA’s health and safety protocols earlier than his many other teammates caught up in the team’s outbreak ended up being fortuitous: He has been one of the few rotation players consistently available during the Wizards’ most taxing stretch of the season.
 He’s making the most of it, having logged three straight double-doubles while shouldering a heavy load.

+“I’m just looking.
+I’m just being really aggressive, honestly, just putting my head down, whether that’s trying to get to the rim, taking the open three if it’s there,” he said. “… I’m just in a great situation here in Washington.
+Coaches believe in me; my teammates believe in me.
+I’m honestly just having fun.”

-On Monday, he made the weighty task look feather light as he made three three-pointers in the final three minutes to help carry Washington (19-18) home.
+On Monday, he made the weighty task of bolstering a shorthanded roster look feather light as he made three three-pointers in the final three minutes to help carry Washington (19-18) home.
 Kuzma had 36 points (going 6 for 11 from three-point range), 14 rebounds and six assists while operating alongside Bradley Beal and Daniel Gafford.

+“He’s definitely asserting himself.
+He’s being super aggressive,” Beal said of Kuzma.
+“He understands he has an opportunity in front of him.
+We need him to be good; we need him to be aggressive. … He’s just kind of figuring out easy ways to score, easy ways to assert himself.
+He can flap his wings [in Washington].
+He can breathe and relax and go play.
+He doesn’t have to worry about all that outside stuff.”

 Beal had 35 points, seven rebounds and eight assists.
-Gafford had 15 points and 11 rebounds playing within Coach Wes Unseld Jr.’s ultratight rotation — Kuzma and Beal were on the court for more than 40 minutes, and Gafford’s total was 36.
-Only eight Wizards saw the floor.
+Gafford added 15 points and 11 rebounds playing within Coach Wes Unseld Jr.’s ultratight rotation — Kuzma and Beal were on the court for more than 40 minutes, and Gafford’s total was 36.
+Only eight Wizards saw the floor, and their chemistry was evident.
+Washington shot 46 percent, but its ball movement was outstanding at key moments.

+Unseld and Beal credited wider, more fluid spacing without a point guard on the floor, as well as pace and good defense.

+“Getting out and running after misses, I think that’s a thing that everyone’s seeing can work for us.
+We’ve been able to really see an uptick in our offensive efficiency in doing that,” Unseld said. “...
+I don’t think that side of how we play has anything to do with who’s on the floor.
+When we get stops, we get to run.”

 Unseld said before the game that he saw Kuzma’s next step as coming on the defensive end, but the forward did it all Monday.
 In one sequence early in the fourth quarter, he made a corner three-pointer and then directed Deni Avdija on defense before grabbing a rebound, taking the ball up the court and dishing to Davis Bertans for another three.